 What Causes Mental Illnesses

-By now, we know that mental health affects all aspects of our life, relationships, work and overall health.
-Conditions like stress, depression, and anxiety can all affect mental health, thereby disrupting a person’s daily living.
-Many psychological disorders are rooted in biological factors as well.
+Mental health affects all aspects of life, relationships, work and overall health.
+Conditions like stress, depression, and anxiety can affect mental health and disrupt daily living.
+Many psychological disorders are rooted in biological variables as well.

-Globally, mental disorders are a major cause of physical and mental distress, poor relationships, loss of productivity, absenteeism, reduced performance and suicides.
-Sadly, as of now, we do not much idea about the exact causes of many of these disorders.
-But current medical research makes it amply clear that most such problems arise from an interaction of biological, psychological, and environmental factors.
-One’s mental health is shaped by social and financial circumstances, biological factors, and lifestyle choices.
-Therefore, good mental health is contingent on keeping the delicate balance of various factors and elements of life and the world at large.
+Globally, mental disorders are a major cause behind physical and mental distress, bad relationships, poor productivity, absenteeism, poor performance and suicides.
+Sadly, we do not have much idea about the exact causes of many among these disorders.
+But medical research makes it clear that most of these problems arise from an interaction of biological, psychological, and environmental factors.
+One’s mental health is primed by social and financial circumstances, biology and lifestyle.
+Therefore, good mental health is a function of keeping a delicate balance of various factors and elements of life and the world at large.

-Many common mental disorders like depression, schizophrenia and bipolar disorder have been linked to abnormal functioning of circuits in the brain.
-These circuits interact with each other by an exchange of neurotransmitters (serotonin, dopamine etc.).
-For example, a biological tendency towards lesser production of feel-good hormones has been found to be among the major causes of depression, Thus, a common approach to treating such diseases is tweaking the balance of these chemicals with medications or psychotherapy to make the brain circuits work more efficiently.
-Besides, defects/injuries to some areas of the brain are also responsible for memory loss, loss of speech etc..
+Many common mental disorders – depression, schizophrenia and bipolar disorder – are linked to abnormal functioning of circuits in the brain.
+They interact with each other by an exchange of neurotransmitters (serotonin, dopamine, melanin etc.).
+For example, a biological tendency towards lesser production of feel-good hormones has been found to be among the major causes of depression.
+Thus, a common approach to treating such diseases is tweaking the balance of these chemicals with medications or talk therapy to make the brain circuits work more efficiently.
+Besides, defects/injuries to some areas of the brain are also responsible for loss of memory, loss of speech etc..

-Several mental disorders run in families as they are rooted in the way the genes behave.
-Most such mental illnesses are caused by many genes working together rather than one or a few of them.
-Exactly how they interact with the environment is quite unique for every person.
-That’s why making targeted drugs for these diseases is often a big challenge for researchers.
-Revolutionizing mental health care would require more of such genome sequencing so that researchers can develop more targeted drugs for such disorders.
+Several mental disorders are found in families as they are rooted in the way the genes behave.
+Most such mental illnesses are caused by many genes working together.
+Exactly how they interact with their environment is quite unique for every person.
+That’s why making targeted drugs for these diseases is a big challenge before researchers.
+Revolutionizing mental health care would require more genome sequencing so that researchers can hope to develop more targeted drugs for such disorders.

 Some infections are linked to brain damage and mental illnesses or their deterioration.
 For example, the pediatric autoimmune neuropsychiatric disorder (PANDAS) attributed to Streptococcus bacteria leads to an obsessive-compulsive disorder among children.

-Certain defects/ injuries in some areas of the brain can result in mental illnesses e.g. damage to the hippocampus, which results in amnesia or loss of memory.
-Brain defects/ injuries are also counted among the causes of depression.
+Certain defects or injuries in some areas of the brain can result in mental illnesses i.e. damage to the hippocampus, which can result in amnesia or loss of memory.
+Brain defects/ injuries are also among the causes of depression.

-Traumas occurring at the time of delivery like the shortage of oxygen can disrupt and arrest early brain development in a fetus, which may, trigger certain conditions like autism.
+Traumas occurring at the time of birth like a shortage of oxygen disrupts and arrests early brain development in a fetus, which triggers certain conditions like autism.

 Long-term substance abuse is linked to problems like anxiety, depression, and paranoia.